delbao/book-python-pattern/chapter1.md

 ## When to Use Static Methods

-Flagging a method as a static method is a hint that a class won't modify class or instance state.
+Flagging a method as a static method is a hint that the method won't modify class or instance state.
 This restriction is enforced by the python runtime.

 This restriction also makes writing unit test easy: setting up a class state is no longer needed.